NixOS/nix/doc/manual/src/installation/installing-binary.md

 sudo systemctl daemon-reload
 ```

-There may also be references to Nix in `/etc/profile`, `/etc/bashrc`,
+There may also be references to Nix in

+- `/etc/profile`
+- `/etc/bashrc`,
+- `/etc/zshrc`

-and `/etc/zshrc` which you may remove.
+which you may remove.

 ### macOS